fabianaapateanu/training-testng-basics/training-testng-basics/README.md

     * /dataprovider - test classes for dataprovider examples

 # Running the Demos
-1. You will need to created yourself a valid GitHub account
+1. You will need to create yourself a valid GitHub account
 2. For login tests and purposes you will need to add your login information:
     * `LoginUserHelper.java` in methods `readValidUsername()`, `readValidPassword()`